Zijie-ZHANG-Ling/Sinitic-Romanization-Ecosystem/CONTRIBUTING.md

 The Initial, Medial, Nucleus, and Coda areas allow users to separately record mappings between the corresponding phonological units of a language or variety and their romanization symbols.
 The Syllabic Nasal area is used for nasal segments that can independently constitute a syllable and their corresponding romanized representations.
 The Tone area records mappings between tones and their corresponding romanization symbols or tone markers.

 Each area contains one or more cells.
-Additional cells can be created using the **“+ Add cell”** button located below the corresponding area.
+Additional cells can be created using the **“+ 添加一格 / Add cell”** button located below the corresponding area.

 When the pointer is placed over a cell, a ❌ button appears in the upper-right corner of that cell and can be used to remove it.
 To ensure that every area remains editable, **each area must contain at least one cell**.
 When only one cell remains in an area, that cell cannot be deleted.

-Within each cell, users enter the romanization symbol in the **`symbol / 符號`** field and enter the corresponding phoneme, or phone, or grapheme, together with any additional annotations, in the **`note / 備注`** field.
+Within each cell, users enter the romanization symbol in the **`symbol / 符号`** field and enter the corresponding phoneme, or phone, or grapheme, together with any additional annotations, in the **`note / 备注`** field.

 #### 「韻母 Final」模式<br>Final Mode